yihui/yihui.org/content/_index.md

 disable_math: true
 ---

-I'm currently a freelancer, and was a software engineer at [Posit, PBC](https://posit.co) (2013-2023).
+I'm currently a freelancer, and was a software engineer at [Posit Software, PBC](https://posit.co) (2013-2023).
 I earned my PhD from the Department of Statistics, Iowa State University.
 My [thesis](https://lib.dr.iastate.edu/etd/13518/) was *Dynamic